 Every cons cell included a designated bit (often the low-order bit of one of the word-aligned addresses in the cell) used for marking accessible cells.
 This "mark bit" was left clear (0) except during garbage collection.
-The "mark" phase of mark-sweep collection simply performs depth-first search to mark all cons cells accessible from the roots.
+The "mark" phase of mark-sweep collection would simply performs depth-first search to mark all cons cells accessible from the roots.
 The "sweep" phase simply scans the entire heap (an array of cons cells) linking together unmarked cells in a free-list and clearing all mark bits.
+When memory was limited, the depth first search stack was embedded in the list structure being traversed by reversing pointers (this marking algorithm using this trick was called the "Schorr-Waite" algorithm).